nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Workbook can help you to redo your changes after performing an undesirable `undo` command!
 Workbook will reverse the previous `undo` command and restore itself to the version before that!

-WorkBook adds a new version for an <em>undoable</em> command and keeps track of all its previous versions, allowing the `redo` command to be performed as many times as the number of `undo` commands you have performed!
+WorkBook keeps track of all your previous <em>undoable</em> commands and its current version, allowing the `redo` command to be performed as many times to reverse the `undo` commands you have performed!

 Format: `redo`
 * Redo the previous `undo` command.